-Hazel Emery was born in Pomona, California on October 29, 1910.
-She lived on a ranch near Chino, California.
-Then the family moved to Long Beach.
-Hazel married Randall Vause Mills on December 13, 1931 in Berkeley, California.
-Both were writers about Oregon history.
+Hazel Emery was born in Pomona, CA on October 29, 1910.
+She lived on a ranch near Chino, CA. Then the family moved to Long Beach.
+Hazel married Randall Vause Mills on December 13, 1931 in Berkeley, CA. Both wrote about the history of Oregon.

-Hazel did her undergraduate work at the University of California at Berkeley studying English.
+Hazel completed undergraduate work in English at the University of California at Berkeley.
 Hazel attended library school and subsequently worked for the Washington State Library in Olympia.
-Her book, Frances Fuller Victor: the Witness to America’s Westerings, was published in 2002 by the Oregon Historical Society.
 Hazel died July 2, 1999 in Eugene, OR.
+Her book, Frances Fuller Victor: the Witness to America’s Westerings, was published posthumously in 2002 by the Oregon Historical Society.